dhyanio/discache/README.md

 <img src="./doc/discache.png" alt="Discache" width="600"/>

-Discache, is a powerfull, but simple LRU cache in golang.
-Using TCP and binary as a transporter which makes it very performant.
+Discache is a powerful, but simple LRU cache in Golang.
+Using TCP and binary as a transporter makes it very performant.

 ## CLI
 A CLI tool has commands